csiebler/storagegrid-examples/README.md

 All shown examples are compatible with the most recent version of StorageGRID Webscale 10.0.

 ## Notes
-This is not an official repository from NetApp and NetApp is not affiliated with the examples in any way.
+This is not an official NetApp repository.
+NetApp Inc. is not affiliated with the posted examples in any way.

 ```
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR